The Attentive Field

 If you’re comfortable with reflection, open-ended inquiry, and working without immediate answers, you may feel at home here.

-The Attentive Field Group — FAQ
+The Attentive Field — FAQ

 What is this, exactly?

-It’s a space to slow down, clarify attention, and allow creative direction to emerge without pressure.
+The Attentive Field is a small-group container, a space to slow down, clarify attention, and allow creative direction to emerge without pressure.

 It is experiential and reflective rather than instructional.